Sztakler/oxidizer/README.md

 | `-p, --passes`      | Number of filter iterations (stacks the slope)   | `1` |
 | `-s, --sample-rate` | Output sample rate (e.g., 44100, 48000)          | `44100`     |

+> **Note on Sample Rate**: Ensure the sample rate matches your input for pitch consistency.
+Lowering the rate manually (e.g., setting -s 22050 for a 441k file) will result in a "slowed down" tape effect (which sounds pretty cool imho).

 ## ⚙️ Built With